 McCann has served as a member of the Port Royal Plantation Landowner’s Association Board of Directors for five years, including three years as board president; and as a Hilton Head Island Parks and Recreation commissioner for six years, including two years as chairman.

 Last year, he was appointed chair of the Technical College of the Lowcountry Foundation, which establishes private sector support through grants, scholarships and gifts to benefit the Technical College of the Lowcountry, one of South Carolina’s 16 public, two year technical colleges.

-McCann is also a candidate for Hilton Head Island’s town council and looks forward to the election in November 2012.
+In 2012, McCann was elected to Hilton Head Island’s town council.
 He said the island is challenged with preserving its environment, managing residential development and creating a viable town center that creates balance for full-time residents, visitors and local businesses.